Continuity of care.Continuity of data.

 Modular Health Records for Humanitarian Settings

 Deployed to 3 countries in 75% less time.
 New clinical forms go live in under 5 days.
-Local teams now manage the platform independently—no ongoing external support needed.
+Local teams now manage the platform independently — zero ongoing external support costs.
+Program budget reinvested into clinical expansion, not maintenance.

 Offline-First Care & Field Infrastructure